seb26/seb26.github.io/post/_posts/2018-11-30-school-climate-protest.md

 body:
   en: |
-    Thousands of school students across Australia skipped school today to protest inaction on climate change.
+    Thousands of students across Australia skipped school today to protest inaction on climate change.

-    The strike in Sydney drew kids and parents from both primary and high schools and as far as regional NSW, who heard from an all-children lineup of speakers.
+    The strike in Sydney drew kids and parents from both primary and high schools as far as regional NSW, who heard from an all-children lineup of speakers.

     The strike movement was inflamed by Prime Minister Scott Morrison, who rejected the premise of children leaving school and said they needed "more learning and less activism".